Sans gala or red carpet, a stylish fashion show at the Met

 The design of the show, by Es Devlin, is intended to convey the inner and outer workings of a clock.
 There are two clocks, two galleries, and two timelines.
 One timeline is chronological, beginning in 1870, when the museum was founded (this year marks the 150th anniversary.)
 The other is what Bolton calls “a disrupted timeline of fashion" — involving flashbacks and fast-forwards, or “interruptions.”

-The show’s “ghost narrator” is Virginia Woolf, author of “The Hours” among other things; some of her writings are read aloud by Nicole Kidman, Meryl Streep and Julianne Moore, who starred in that 2002 film.
+Bolton has chosen novelist Virginia Woolf and her writings on time as an inspiration; she is what he calls the show's “ghost narrator."
+Three quotations are read aloud in the galleries by Nicole Kidman, Meryl Streep and Julianne Moore, who starred in the 2002 film “The Hours,” based on Michael Cunningham's book that was inspired by Woolf's “Mrs. Dalloway.”

-Garments are placed in 60 pairs, each containing one from the chronological timeline and one from the disrupted one.
+And the concept of an hour is illustrated, literally, by illuminated “ticks” of a clock on the floor.
+Garments are placed in 60 pairs — as in 60 minutes —- each pair containing one item from the chronological timeline and one from the disrupted one.
 What they show is that ideas, shapes, techniques or materials constantly refer back (or project forward) to each other over time.

 Paired together, for example, are a 2012 futuristic black Iris van Herpen gown, using 3D printing technology and resembling a very chic aquatic creature, with a classic 1951 Charles James ballgown with crescent-shaped puffs in cream silk — essentially the same shape.